-Facelifts and neck lifts are both straightforward procedures which can help problems caused by the ageing process, including double chin, sagging neck and jowls.
+As we age, our skin loses its elasticity, the underlying tissues lose their volume and the bones lose their structure.
+Facelifts and neck lifts are both straightforward procedures which can help problems caused by the ageing process, including a double chin, sagging neck, jowls and neck bands.

 A facelift works by repositioning the soft tissues and skin to its former level and plumping out the soft tissues to give the refreshed look of natural youth.
 A neck lift tightens the skin around the chin and jowls.